manuka99/Dhammika-hotel---Spring-boot-java-/README.md

 8. Designing and developing the administration panel that support both LIGHT MODE and DARK MODE
 9. Analytics using Graphs and charts
 10. Developing a mailbox with IMAP Server of GOOGLE
+11. In-app notifications and mails for all user actions.
+12. Delivery fee calculator algorithms.

 ### Nethmi Divya